slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it.'*

 <!--
-career day an year -> journaling self analysis.
+- career day an year -> journaling self analysis.

-am i learning? if not you'll have a problem down the road.

-Tony Robbins says that the quality of your life is based on the quality of the questions that you ask yourself.
+- skill fluency!
-If you are facing health struggles, you need to ask yourself these three questions to truly uncover the root cause of the issues in your life.
+- ask yourself these three questions to truly uncover the root cause of the issues in your life:
 1) What Are You Holding On To?What happened in your life that you are still angry, depressed, or frustrated with?
 What are you really holding onto that is holding you back.
 2) What is Life trying to Teach You?How can you reframe the thing that you are holding onto into something good?
 What is life trying to teach you through that struggle.
 3) How Can I Move On?What steps do you need to take to move on with your life?
 Who do you need to forgive, what needs to be said, who needs to be removed from your life?
+- Tony Robbins says that the quality of your life is based on the quality of the questions that you ask yourself.

-Write advice to yourself or other people.
+- Write advice to yourself or other people.
 Review it regularly.
 Edit it.
 Refine it.
 It worked for Marcus Aurelius and it worked for Bruce Lee.
-I’ve started a list of advice or things I know.
-Perhaps things I believe I know.
-Some of these are lessons I’ve learned the hard way, others are lessons I’ve observed in others.
-This process reminds us of what’s most important and helps us to avoid making the same mistakes in the future.
-I will edit and add to this over time.
-Try making your own list and I think it will be worth your time.

 - If you’re not getting better today, you’re getting worse.

-on learning:
-2. Classes move as slowly as the slowest student.
+- Classes move as slowly as the slowest student. teachers should give you tricks.
-3-Conversation can be learned but not taught.
-Somewhat like riding a bike, though unfortunately not as permanent, language fluency is more dependent on practicing the right things than learning the right things.
-The rules (grammar) can be learned through materials and classes, but the necessary tools (vocabulary and idiomatic usage) will come from independent study and practice in a native environment.
-Separate grammar from conversation practice.
-I recommend choosing one school for grammar and several native books or comics to identify sticking points, which are then discussed in one-one-one language exchanges, where your partner provides examples of usage and does not explain rules.
-- teachers should give you tricks.
-- Classes are easily used to infinitely postpone making the thousands of mistakes necessary to achieve fluency.
+- Conversation can be learned but not taught.
+Classes are easily used to infinitely postpone making the thousands of mistakes necessary to achieve fluency.
 - Don’t waste time on more than learning more than a handful of conjugations for primarily first-person singular (I) and second-person singular (you) in the past, present, and future tenses, along with common phrases that illustrate them.
 Throw in a few auxilaries (to want to V, to need to V, to like to V, etc.)
 - Make it your goal to screw up as often as possible in uncontrolled environments.
 Explicitly ask friends to correct you and reward them with thanks and praise when they catch you spouting nonsense, particularly the small understandable mistakes.
-- I was able to pass the Certificado de Espanol Avanzado, the most diffucult Spanish certification test in South America, in eight weeks, which is said to require near-native fluency and years of immersion.
-How?
-By following the above fixes and making more mistakes in eight weeks than most make in eight years
-- It is easier, and much more time-efficient, to catch up versus keep up.

-1. Days 1-7: German films with English subtitles for at least two hours each evening for one week.
-2. Days 3+: 10-20 pages of dialogue-rich manga (Japanese comics, here translated into German, that can be ordered in most languages from comic stores in your target country) for 30 minutes each morning and prior to bed.
-I’m a big fan of One Piece.
-3. On the plane: Read a phrasebook in its entirety for active recall practice of common phrases (45 minutes of study alternated with 15 minutes of rest — this takes advantage of what is called the “primacy and recency” effect).
-4. Upon arrival: Continue with manga and grammar reference checks as needed, using an electronic dictionary to reactivate vocabulary from conversation that is familiar but not understood.
-5. Weeks 2-3: Thirty to sixty Vis-Ed flashcards daily.
-This seems like a lot, but most will have been covered in steps 1-3 using active recall (English to German).
-Vis-Ed compiles its sets of flashcards from word frequency lists and includes sample phrases for usage.
-I begin flashcards after three or four days in-country.

-!!!
-Before you invest (or waste) hundreds and thousands of hours on a language, you should deconstruct it. !!!
+- !!!
+Before you invest (or waste) hundreds and thousands of hours on a language, you should deconstruct it. !!! learn language: films, manga, phrasebook, dictionary, flashcards.
 Consider a new language like a new sport. analogy. advantages and train
+- learn conjugations for “helping” verbs like “to want,” “to need,” “to have to,” “should,” etc. In Spanish and many others, this allows you to express yourself with “I need/want/must/should” + the infinite of any verb.
+Learning the variations of a half dozen verbs gives you access to all verbs.
+This doesn’t help when someone else is speaking, but it does help get the training wheels off self-expression as quickly as possible.

-The apple is red.
+- The apple is red.
 It is John’s apple.
 I give John the apple. - I give John the apple.
 We give him the apple.
 He gives it to John.
 She gives it to him.
 I must give it to him.
 I want to give it to her.

-learn conjugations for “helping” verbs like “to want,” “to need,” “to have to,” “should,” etc. In Spanish and many others, this allows you to express yourself with “I need/want/must/should” + the infinite of any verb.
-Learning the variations of a half dozen verbs gives you access to all verbs.
-This doesn’t help when someone else is speaking, but it does help get the training wheels off self-expression as quickly as possible.

-skill fluency!
 -->